2017 is coming to an end, and we thank you sincerely for the support you've shown us this year!

 As the new year approaches, now is a time to reflect on what we want to improve in 2018.
-It can be better health, acting more on your beliefs or just want to feel better physically and mentally.
-Trying out being vegan just for a month can help you achieve all these!
+It can be wanting to improve your health, acting more on your beliefs or even wanting to feel better both physically, and mentally.
+Trying out being vegan just for a month may help you achieve all of these!

-Some people choose to go vegan to solve certain health issues ranging from cardiovascular to skin problems.
 It’s proven that by not taking animal products one cuts down on growth hormones, cholesterol, saturated fat, uric acid, carcinogens.
 All these upset our bodily systems in various ways.
 A well-planned plant-based diet can be equally nutritious with lower risks of inflammation, stroke, cancer, obesity, high blood pressure, heart disease and diabetes.
-In fact, the British Dietetic Association had already confirmed that ‘well-planned vegan diets can support healthy living in people of all ages’.
+In fact, the British Dietetic Association had already confirmed that ‘well-planned vegan diets could support healthy living for people of all ages’.

 Animal agriculture is the leading cause of deforestation in the Amazon rainforest.